Liquidity Providers (LPs)

 A user that decides to provide liquidity can opt to use leverage, similar to open orders.
 This puts them at increased risk of liquidation.
 Fortunately, a liquidation will remove their LP shares (to acquire more free margin) prior to liquidating any positions and applying larger penalties.
 This gives LP shares more leeway prior to liquidation.

-Users with LP shares who acquire positions through the DAMM acquire unsettled positions.
+Users with LP shares who acquire positions through the vAMM acquire unsettled positions.
 Only once the positions are settled can they participate in funding payments.
 By default, the vAMM will act as the custodian of their position for funding payments prior to being settled.
 This means that LPs will need to be settled each funding period to earn their full funding payments.

-The reason LPs only earn funding on settled positions is to defend against malicious LPs and ensure all LPs earn the correct amount of funding.
+LPs only earn funding on settled positions, to defend against malicious LPs and ensure all LPs earn the correct amount of funding.

 At a high level, we track how much base/quote_asset_amount to give each lp by tracking a "last_..._per_lp" variable for both the base and quote amount when they first add liquidity (ie, last_base_asset_amount_per_lp and last_quote_asset_amount_per_lp respectively).
-For each trade that occurs on the protocol, we update these variables so the LPs get a slice of the opposite side of the trade (ie, if a trader opens a long then the base_asset_amount_per_lp variable would be decremented to track that the lp opens a short) (code).
-To determine how much base/quote to give LPs when they burn their shares, we take the difference between the current per_lp values and the last per_lp values and multiply it by the number of shares they have (code).
+For each trade that occurs on the protocol, the program updates these variables so the LPs get a slice of the opposite side of the trade (ie, if a trader opens a long then the base_asset_amount_per_lp variable would be decremented to track that the lp opens a short) (code).
+To determine how much base/quote to give LPs when they burn their shares, the program takes the difference between the current per_lp values and the last per_lp values and multiply it by the number of shares they have (code).